RootKit-Org/AI-Aimbot-Starter-Code/readme.md

 ## Cons
 - You have to learn how to use an API/SDK

+## What's in the box?
+We included 2 different examples for you.

+- A bare example which has the bare minimum for most projects you would want to start.

+- An example using the Open Source Aimbot

 ## Running
 Place main.py anywhere.
 To run it, the syntax is